Skip to content

 • Early intervention with multimodal care = Faster recovery and reduced chronicity risk

-Clinical Practice Guideline Recommendation: The North American Spine Society and international evidence-based guidelines recommend 6-12 weeks of appropriate multimodal conservative care before considering more invasive interventions.
-Research shows that most patients experience meaningful improvement within this timeframe, and many achieve complete or near-complete resolution of symptoms.
+Clinical Guideline Recommendation: The North American Spine Society and international guidelines recommend 6-12 weeks of appropriate multimodal conservative care before considering more invasive interventions.
+Research shows that most patients experience meaningful improvement within this timeframe, and many achieve complete or near-complete resolution.

-While most cervical radiculopathy cases respond well to conservative chiropractic care, it’s important to recognize when additional medical evaluation or intervention may be appropriate.
+While most cervical radiculopathy cases respond well to conservative chiropractic care, it’s important to recognize when additional medical evaluation may be appropriate.

 Red Flags Requiring Immediate Medical Attention